mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 ***Hit.*** :: 3d8+5 piercing damage.
 Target must succeed DC 16 Constitution save or be cursed with werewolf lycanthropy (only if Aldren wishes).
 ***Pounce.*** :: If moves 30 ft. toward target and hits with bite, target must succeed DC 17 Strength save or be knocked prone.
 Can make another bite as bonus action.
 ***Pack Leader's Call (1/Day).*** :: Summons 2d4 wolves (CR 1/4 each) that arrive in 1d4 rounds and obey his commands for 1 hour.
-### Actions
-***Uncanny Dodge.*** :: When attacker he can see hits him with attack, can halve the damage.
-***Savage Riposte.*** :: When creature misses him with melee attack, can immediately make claw attack against them.
-***Protective Pounce.*** :: When ally within 30 ft. is attacked, can move up to half speed and impose disadvantage on attack roll.
 ### Reactions
 ***Uncanny Dodge.*** :: When attacker he can see hits him with attack, can halve the damage.
 ***Savage Riposte.*** :: When creature misses him with melee attack, can immediately make claw attack against them.